The Cheapest Auto Insurance Companies in New Mexico in 2026

 Average Rates for Seniors

 A speeding ticket can raise your car insurance rates when your policy renews.
 Your insurer will likely consider you a riskier driver and increase your rates to offset that risk.
-In fact, our research found that the average premiums rise by 37% after just a single ticket.
+In fact, our research found that the average premiums rise by 37% after just a single ticket and stay at an elevated level for at least three years.

 This chart outlines the five most affordable insurance companies in New Mexico for drivers with a recent ticket, according to Compare.com data.